Upheaval86/Questionnaire-Page/README.md

 - Saves to a TXT file in a simple and easy to read format
 - Has a pin code system to verify user is 'authorized' to use
 - Redirects to your website on successful submit
+- Supports adding your own custom Logo / Image to the page